CCHR’s Mission: Restore Human Rights to the Field of Mental Health

 - In the early 1970s, CCHR’s investigations led to government inquiries into numerous state psychiatric facilities in California, Illinois, Hawaii, Michigan and Missouri—resulting in hospital administrators and psychiatrists being dismissed, criminal and grand jury investigations being held, and closure of major psychiatric units due to the abuses CCHR had uncovered against patients.

-- In Italy, the birthplace of ECT, the Piemonte region Parliament responded to CCHR’s evidence by unanimously voting to ban the use of ECT on children, the elderly and pregnant women.
+- In Italy, the birthplace of ECT, the region of Sicily banned the use of all ECT.

 - In the 1990s, CCHR helped uncover and expose that up to 150 restraint deaths occur in psychiatric facilities each year in the U.S. alone, with nearly 10% of these being children, some as young as six.
 Federal regulations were passed in 1999 that prohibit the use of physical and chemical (mind-altering drugs) restraints to coerce or discipline patients.
 Also, a “national reporting system” to be implemented and for government funding to be cut to any facility that did not comply.